- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 19 West Main St, Ashland

 After a nice drive through the Ohio countryside, the next stop on our Shawshank tour brings you to Ashland, Ohio, another quaint Ohio town, just 25 miles from Mansfield.
 This historic building at 19 W Main St is now home to a wealth management firm, which is fitting as it is portrayed as Maine National Bank in the movie.
 Near the end of the movie, this is where Andy comes to withdraw money and close “his” accounts before joining Red at the beach.

 Ashland Thrift Store

-The second stop in downtown Ashland is Revivals 2 Thrift Store.
+The second stop in downtown Ashland is Ashland Thrift Store, formerly the Revivals 2 Thrift Store.
 In the movie, this is portrayed as the Trailways Bus Station where Red buys his bus ticket for Fort Hancock, Texas.
 Today, it is a thrift store that features household items, clothing and children’s items.
 The store is closed on Sundays.

 Wyandot County Courthouse